Code of Ethics and Respectful Behavior

 2. ACCOUNTABILITY:

-• Promote good stewardship of United Way resources, donations, grants and other contributions that
+• Promote good stewardship of United Way resources, donations, grants, and other contributions that are used to pay allocations, operating expenses, salaries, and employee benefits.

 • Refrain from using organizational resources for non-UWSM purposes.